chippers/blog/content/thing/tauri-params.md

 ## Correcting the Course for the Future

-We still want the items described in the [original goals], so how do we achieve it without `Params` or making a mess of generics in the [`tauri`] crate?
-This is an article about the removal of `Params`, so we definitely have found our way forward, but what drove the decision?
+We're still motivated by the factors described in the [original goals], so how do we achieve them without `Params` or making a mess of generics in the [`tauri`] crate?
+This is an article about the removal of `Params`, so we have already found our way forward, but what drove the decision?

 ### Downsides of the Original Goals